Frankie the flamingo news 2025

 A close up of Frankie feeding.

-This is due to the special red liquid called ‘crop milk’ they produce which is rich in carotenoids, and provides essential nutrients and pigments so Frankie will develop well and get that lovely pink colour.
-In the wild, the carotenoid pigments come from their diet of algae, crustaceans like brine shrimp and insect larvae.
-Our group has a diet designed for flamingos, a floating pellet which they relish and includes everything they need, plus they forage in their lagoon area for natural algae.
-Once Frankie moves on to solid food then his or her parents will stop producing the crop milk and they will gradually gain their rich pink/red colouring again.
+This is due to the special red liquid called “crop milk” they produce, which is rich in carotenoids and provides essential nutrients and pigments so Frankie will develop well and get that lovely pink colour.
+In the wild, the carotenoid pigments come from their diet of algae, crustaceans such as brine shrimp, and insect larvae.
+Our group has a diet designed for flamingos, a floating pellet which they relish and which includes everything they need.
+They also forage in their lagoon area for natural algae.
+Once Frankie moves on to solid food, his or her parents will stop producing the crop milk and will gradually gain their rich pink/red colouring again.

 26th August 2025